bowen0701/bowen0701.github.io/_posts/2020-02-20-wisdom-of-scientists.md

 "Vigorous thinking is so much fun, and you can always laugh when you’re doing research."

-"Your goal should be to change the way people think."
+"Your goal should be to change the way people think.

 ## Maryam Mirzakhani (Mathematician, First Female Fields Medalist)